Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Measuring Persuasive Language

-\begin{itemize}[noitemsep] \item \textit{Marginally more}: ``If I have to choose, I would lean toward the selected one to be a bit more persuasive.'' \item \textit{Moderately More}: ``I think the selected one is using some more persuasive language.'' \item \textit{Heavily More}: ``The selected one uses a lot more persuasive language, and I can clearly point to why I think it is a lot more.'' \end{itemize} Hence, \textit{marginally more} should be used in the cases where the annotators can barely choose, e.g. where there is barely any difference in persuasive language.
-We present the annotators with no neutral score, because even when it is hard to distinguish the pairs w.r.t. persuasiveness, we want the annotators to indicate their intuition.
+\paragraph{Annotation task} We present annotators with pairs of short texts and ask which of the two uses more persuasive language and by how much more, indicated by the following scale: \begin{itemize}[noitemsep] \item \textit{Marginally more}: ``If I have to choose, I would lean toward the selected one to be a bit more persuasive.'' \item \textit{Moderately More}: ``I think the selected one is using some more persuasive language.'' \item \textit{Heavily More}: ``The selected one uses a lot more persuasive language, and I can clearly point to why I think it is a lot more.'' \end{itemize} Hence, \textit{marginally more} should be used in the cases where the annotators can barely choose, e.g. where there is barely any difference in persuasive language.
+We do not give annotators the option of a neutral score, because even when it is hard to distinguish the pairs w.r.t. persuasiveness, we want the annotators to indicate their intuition.
 This provides us with signals of how different the persuasive language is between the pairs.
 Flattened out, the annotators score on a \textbf{six-points scale}.
-See an illustration in Figure~\ref{fig:anno_sample}; full annotation guideline in Appendix~\ref{appendix:sec:annotation_guide}, including a screenshot of the annotation interface in Figure~\ref{appendix:fig:interface}.
+Illustration in Fig.~\ref{fig:anno_sample}; full annotation guideline incl. interface screenshot in App.~\ref{appendix:sec:annotation_guide}.